 In the noncatheterized urinary tract, bacteria are efficiently eliminated.
 Most bacterial strains that are introduced into the catheterized urinary tract, in contrast, are able to multiply to high concentrations in 24 hours.
 Bacteria may be able to gain access to the urinary tract through the catheter lumen (intraluminal) or along the catheter surface (extraluminal).
 If the drainage tube lumen is colonized, bacteria may ascend the collection bag and catheter and may cause an infection.
 An infection from the catheter lumen route begins with the formation of a biofilm on the catheter’s inner surface.
 This biofilm extends from the uroepithelium through catheters to the drainage bag and allows adherence of bacteria to a catheter or mucosal surface.
 Organisms become embedded within the biofilm and gain protection from the mechanical flow of urine, host defenses, and antibiotics.5 The microbiology varies according to the duration of catheter placement.
 During short-term catheterization, infections are usually due to single organisms, most commonly Escherichia coli, followed by Klebsiella, Pseudomonas, Enterobacter, and gram-positive cocci such as staphylococci.
 With long-term catheterization (≤30 days), catheter-associated UTIs are usually polymicrobial from E. coli, Proteus mirabilis, Pseudomonas, Morganella morganii, and Candida species.

-Signs and symptoms include fever, rigors, altered mental status, malaise, ...
+Signs and symptoms include fever, rigors, altered mental status, malaise, or lethargy ...